 Course development for fall 2020

-All Lehigh instructors are advised to begin planning now with the following assumptions in mind:
+All Lehigh instructors are advised to begin planning for fall 2020 with the following assumptions in mind:

 - While some students and instructors will be able to meet together in a physical classroom, others will not.

-- Over the semester, individual instructors and students might shift from the ‘able to meet in a physical classroom’ group to the ‘not able to do so’ group or vice-versa.
+- Over the semester, individual instructors or students might shift from the ‘able to meet in a physical classroom’ group to the ‘not able to do so’ group or vice-versa.

 - A significant increase in COVID-19 cases on campus or in the local community would lead to mid-semester changes to how much in-classroom instruction we can do.

 - Given social distancing requirements, we will not be able to use our classrooms at their normal capacity.

 - Each in-person group gathering increases individual and shared risk.

 These assumptions informed the commitment we made to our students in President Simon's June 10th announcement:

 The majority of our fall curriculum will be offered in a way that works both for those who are on campus and also for those who are unable to be present in our classrooms. [...]
 Whatever the mode of delivery, we will not compromise the high-quality education for which Lehigh is rightly known, and we will ensure students who need or want to learn remotely can participate fully in the Lehigh experience and make uninterrupted progress toward their degrees.